Adult Autism Test

 Is this a diagnostic tool?

-No. It is a screening measure and does not provide a diagnosis on its own.
-Results are typically used to guide further clinical assessment and discussion.
+No. This ASD screening measure does not provide a clinical diagnosis on its own.
+Results are used to guide further clinical assessment and structured discussion with a qualified professional.
+Formal diagnosis requires a comprehensive evaluation incorporating developmental history, direct observation, and specialist assessment.

-The questionnaire contains 50 questions and should take about 10 minutes to complete.
+The questionnaire contains 50 questions and takes about 10 minutes to complete.
+No specialist knowledge is required — only honest reflection on your typical behavior across everyday situations.

 How should the items be answered?

-Select the response that best matches your typical behavior across most situations, not on an unusual day.
-Answer all questions without spending excessive time on any single question.
+Select the response that best matches your typical behavior across most situations — not based on an unusual day.
+Answer all questions without spending excessive time on any single item.

 How are results used in practice?

-Scores help identify areas where autism-related traits are more pronounced and where additional evaluation may be useful.
-They also support structured discussion of strengths, challenges, and support needs.
+Scores help identify areas where autistic traits are most pronounced and where additional evaluation may be useful.
+In clinical settings, this spectrum screening may support case formulation, referral decisions, and structured discussion of strengths, challenges, and support needs.

 WHAT THE TEST MEASURES